seoklab/nurikit/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does `./scripts/run_clang_tools.sh` pass without any warnings?
 - [ ] Have you built the project locally without any warnings and errors?
-- [ ] If you added new features, did you also add corresponding tests?
-- [ ] Does all tests (including the new ones) pass?
+- [ ] Does all tests (if new tests are added, including the new ones) pass?

+If you added new feature, then also check the following:

+- [ ] Did you also add corresponding tests?

 ## Linked Issues